 6.30.1 Applicability to language

 The Python language itself is vulnerable to off-by-one errors as is any language when used carelessly or by a person not familiar with Python’s index from zero versus from one.
 Python does not prevent off-by-one errors but its runtime bounds checking for strings and lists does lessen the chances that doing so will cause harm.
 It is also not possible to index past the end or beginning of a string or list by being off-by-one because Python does not use a sentinel character and it always checks indexes before attempting to index into strings and lists and raises an exception when their bounds are exceeded.

+The range function can be used to create a sequence over a range of numbers such as:

+for x in range(10):

+print (x)

+will print the numbers 0 through 9.
+As many languages start from 0, this is not likely a source of great confusion.
+It is more likely that confusion will arise when using a range starting with a value other than the default 0, such as:

+for x in range(5, 10):

+print (x)

+which will print the values 5 through 9.

 6.30.2 Guidance to language users